 10-Step Guide to Building Your Own Home

-Most people in the market for a new dwelling will buy an existing home that more or less fits their needs.
-But new homes don’t come with the problems that old homes might, from lead paint to a kitchen crying out for remodeling.
-And building a house may seem attractive because you can construct it to fit your specifications, from the number of bathrooms to building an outdoor kitchen.
+Most people in the market for a new dwelling will buy an existing home that somewhat fits their needs.
+Newly built homes, on the other hand, don’t come with the problems that old homes might, such as lead paint or a kitchen crying out for remodeling.
+Building a house from scratch might also seem attractive because you can construct it to fit your specifications, from the number of bathrooms to creating an outdoor kitchen.

 10 Steps to Building Your Own Home

 Condo.
 Townhouse.
 Single-family home.
 Modular or manufactured home.
-Cabin or even houseboat.
-A house hunter has all of those types of homes to choose from.
-If you’re building a home, you’ll have a lot of choices to make as well, starting with where your home will be located.
-Here are the steps to building your own home:
+Cabin or even a houseboat.
+A house hunter has all of those types of homes to choose from, as well as the location.
+Here are the steps to building your own home.

 1. Find a Location

 The first thing you’ll need to do is find a site that’s zoned for a residential property.
-Look into local building regulations to see how much of the site you are allowed to build on and how far from property lines the building must be set back.
+Look into local building regulations to see how much of the site you’re allowed to build on and how far the building must be from property lines.
 Check ordinances that might limit size or height.
-Is there a homeowners association (HOA)?
+Is there a homeowners’ association?
 Scour the rules.

 2. Obtain Permits